MicrosoftDocs/sql-docs/azure-sql/database/manage-hyperscale-database.md

 1. Migrate to Hyperscale
 1. Reverse migrate to General Purpose

 In this case, the only backups available would be from steps 5 and 6 of the timeline, if they are still within the [configured retention period](automated-backups-overview.md#backup-retention).
 Any backups from previous steps would be unavailable.
-Carefully consider the availability of backups when attempting multiple reverse migrations from Hyperscale to the General Purpose tier.
-In certain situations, if reverse migration is canceled, it would affect point-in-time restore of database.
+Carefully consider the availability of backups when attempting repeated migrations of the same database between the Hyperscale and the General Purpose service tiers.
+Backups of databases older than the immediately previous database become unavailable as soon as a reverse migration is started and remain unavailable even if the migration is canceled.

 ### How to reverse migrate a Hyperscale database to the General Purpose service tier